 You can set up enhanced conversion tracking in the server-side Google Ads conversion tag.
 This means that it's possible to send user data to Google Ads.

-Server Google ads product remarketing tag works based on the Google Analytics 4 product data.
+The server Google Ads product remarketing tag works based on the Google Analytics 4 product data.

 Open the Google Ads Remarketing tag inside the server Google Tag Manager container and enable Send dynamic remarketing event data.

-To make dynamic product remarketing work, make sure that in the web Google Tag Manager, you've configured product data inside the Google Analytics 4 tags.
+To make dynamic product remarketing work, ensure that in the Google Tag Manager web interface, you've configured product data inside the Google Analytics 4 tags.

 First, test that the Google Ads Conversion tag was triggered in the server container and that the request it sent was correct.